 Under Dutch Inheritance Tax there are two taxes which are levied: inheritance tax and gift tax.
 Inheritance tax applies to any inheritances received from a Dutch resident.
 Gift tax applies to any gifts received from a Dutch resident.
 Therefore, the place of residence of the deceased or the donor is decisive for levying Dutch inheritance tax.

 Since 2010 Dutch inheritance tax no longer includes a transfer tax, i.e. inheritances or gifts of real estate located in the Netherlands which are owned by a non-Dutch resident are not taxable for Dutch inheritance or gift tax.

 The Dutch inheritance and gift tax includes important exemptions regarding the transfer of business assets by means of gift or inheritance.
 Under certain conditions, the inheritance or gift of business assets is exempt from Dutch inheritance or gift tax, which makes this an interesting planning instrument.

 For more information about Inheritance Tax, contact us:

-As part of the international RSM Private Client Services group, we network with RSM inheritance tax experts from many countries.
-Thus, we can provide our services to our clients especially in international cases, where different national tax regimes require excellent exchange between the national tax advisors.
+As part of the RSM Private Client Services group, we are networking with RSM Inheritance Tax experts from several countries.
+Thus, we are able to provide a seamless service to our clients who reside in multiple jurisdictions, where different national tax regimes require us to work closely with the national tax advisors.